Common NBA Injuries: Prevalence and Implications

 Sprains and Strains

 Sprains affect ligaments connecting bones at joints, while strains affect muscles or tendons connecting muscles to bones.
-Both sprains and strains can range in severity, from mild to severe, and may require rest, physical therapy, and other forms of treatment to heal.
+Both sprains and strains can range in severity from mild to severe and may require rest, physical therapy, and other forms of treatment to heal.

 Fractures

-These types of injuries can range in severity, from simple fractures that may only require a few weeks of rest to heal, to more complex fractures that may require surgery and extensive rehabilitation.
+These types of injuries can range in severity from simple fractures that may only require a few weeks of rest to heal to more complex fractures that may require surgery and extensive rehabilitation.

 Fractures can cause pain, swelling, and difficulty moving the affected area, and they may also lead to complications such as infection if not properly treated.